CalculationTime

 The page is aimed at EU importers and their advisers who need a fast planning estimate before confirming CN codes, verified emissions data, authorisation status, certificate purchase and annual declaration obligations.

-Covered sectors
+Covered sectors and threshold

 Compliance warning